- Windows 11 review: We like it but you shouldn't be upgrading today

 One of the most surprising announcements about the Microsoft Store, other than the fact that Microsoft isn't prepared to give up on it just yet, is that you'll be able to run Android apps on your Windows PC.
 Microsoft has sided with Amazon to bring its particular brand of apps to the Microsoft Store, but you'll be able to sideload apk files from elsewhere.
 This comes courtesy of the work Intel has been doing with its Bridge Technology, but don't worry, it'll run on AMD CPUs as well.

-This is a bold claim, given we've all been using Windows for gaming on PCs for… well forever, but it's a sign that Microsoft is taking gaming seriously—something it has tended to take for granted in the past.
+Microsoft is making a bold claim with Windows 11 that it will be the "The best Windows ever for PC Gaming."
+Since we've all been using Windows for gaming on PCs for… well forever, I suppose that is a sign that Microsoft is taking gaming seriously—something it has tended to take for granted in the past.
 It claims that Windows 11 will be the fastest option for gamers, with two technologies being exclusive to the latest OS: Auto HDR and DirectStorage.

-Windows 11 will also see better integration of the Xbox app into Windows.
+Windows 11 also sees better integration of the Xbox app into Windows.

 AutoHDR gives games a boost